 Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

-Finding your dream doer-upper can be a pinch-me moment.
+Coming across your dream doer-upper can be a pinch-me moment.
 A tired kitchen transforms into a buzzing family breakfast bar.
 A bright and airy extension blooms out into the garden.
 A bathroom in need of some TLC is magicked into a metro-tiled delight.
 When we look around a property, it’s our vision for our life there that takes us from consideration to putting down the deposit.

 Why getting a pre-exchange quote is a good idea